slfritchie/otp/README.md

 History
 -------

-The first implementation of DTrace was presented at the [2008 Erlang User Conference] [4].
+The first implementation of DTrace probes for the Erlang virtual machine was presented at the [2008 Erlang User Conference] [4].
 Most of the source from that effort has been lost.
 If you have a copy of that work, please contact **slfritchie**.

 Several users have created Erlang port drivers, linked-in drivers, or NIFs that allow Erlang code to try to activate a probe,